tedneward/ArchKatas/README.md

 ## How do I add a kata to the list?
 Before, you had to email me.
 Bleah.
 Now, submit a PR!

-## What's your plans going forward?
+## What's your plan going forward?
 In a lot of ways, the system is "done", as in functional, but there's a couple of things I'd like to think about adding:

 * **Parameterization.** There's some embedded-systems-only katas in here, and it would be nice to have the JSON reflect that somewhere in its structure, so people could filter out (or in) based on tags.